GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 ## How Currency is calculated

-A few more calculations are done before the Currency values are added to the report.
-These calculations differ between Table A and Table B.
+The way that Currency is calculated differs between Table A and Table B.

 ### Table A calculations